jayalmaraz/jay-almaraz.github.io/docs/managers/admin-console.md

 ## Admins
 {: .fs-10 }

 Administrators can manage other admin accounts through this panel.
-Your Campfire must always have at least one admin account, so we won't let you remove your last one!
+Your Volaby must always have at least one admin account, so we won't let you remove your last one!

 <!-- ### Understanding admin privileges -->